 The DWA Reconciliation Strategies for the Colenso Water Supply Scheme (DWA 2011(a): 27), the Ezakheni Water Supply Scheme (DWA 2011(b): 29), the Ladysmith Water Supply Scheme (DWA 2011(c): 25) and the Bergville Water Supply Scheme (DWA 2011(c): 28) identified that there will be insufficient water to meet the future water demands of these supply areas.
 The hydrology of the Upper uThukela Region has to be updated (the last hydrological assessment was undertaken in 2004 as part of the Thukela ISP) and as identified in Section 13.3.2, the installation of meters at the relevant WTPs must be completed so that a complete water demand assessment may be undertaken.
 A comprehensive water balance can then be determined using the updated hydrology and water demand assessment.
-DWS has initiated the water resources study of the region in 2020, this will be useful in reviewing the water balance.
-Progress on this will be reported in the next IMP (2021).
+DWS initiated a water resources study for the region in 2020.
+The results of this study will be useful in reviewing the water balance.
+Further progress on this will be reported in the next IMP (2022).